-A HbA1c blood test highlights long-term blood glucose levels by looking at how much glucose is attached (glycated) to the haemoglobin (Hb) in the blood stream.
+A HbA1c blood test highlights long-term blood glucose levels.
+It does this by measuring how much glucose is attached (glycated) to the haemoglobin (Hb) in the blood stream.
 Haemoglobin is the protein in the red blood cells that also carries oxygen throughout the body, and as Hb generally lives for around 120 days, the HbA1c gives an average of how much glucose has been in the blood over the past few months.

 HbA1c is a weighted average of glucose levels, meaning that glucose levels in the past 30 days contribute substantially more to the level of HbA1c than do glucose levels from 90-120 days earlier.

-Most people with diabetes are recommended to have this test every 3-6 months as it is a good indicator to see if someone may be at risk of developing diabetes related complications.
+Most people with diabetes should have this test every 3-6 months as it is a good indicator to see if someone may be at risk of developing diabetes related complications.
 The higher the HbA1c, the higher the risk will be.

-The Diabetes Control and Complications Trial (DCCT) was a landmark study in diabetes during 1982-1993, the largest study thus far in type 1 diabetes.
-The DCCT was designed to test the glucose hypothesis and determine whether the complications of type 1 diabetes could be prevented or delayed.
+The Diabetes Control and Complications Trial (DCCT) was a landmark study in diabetes during 1982-1993.
+And it is the largest study thus far in type 1 diabetes.
+The DCCT examined the glucose hypothesis to determine whether the complications of type 1 diabetes could be prevented or delayed.

-Another landmark diabetes study from around that same period, the United Kingdom Prospective Diabetes Study (UKPDS), similarly established whether the complications of type 2 diabetes could be prevented or delayed.
+Another landmark diabetes study from around that same period is the United Kingdom Prospective Diabetes Study (UKPDS).
+It also similarly examined whether the complications of type 2 diabetes could be prevented or delayed.

 According to an article published in Clinical Chemistry and Laboratory Medicine, Volume 41, Issue 9, the DCCT and UKPDS “demonstrated conclusively that risks for complications in patients with diabetes are directly related to glycaemic control, as measured by glycated haemoglobin (GHb)”.

-A newer way of reporting HbA1c is known as the International Federation of Clinical Chemistry (IFCC) units, which is reported as a molar proportion (in a mmol/mol measure).
+A newer way of reporting HbA1c is the International Federation of Clinical Chemistry (IFCC) units.
+Which reports as a molar proportion (in a mmol/mol measure).
 The IFCC working group developed reference methods for HbA1c analysis, which standardised the HbA1c reporting internationally.

 Currently you will find both the NGSP and IFCC units on pathology reports in Australia.
-A conversion table between NGSP and IFCC measures can be found here.
+The NGSP and IFCC measures are available in this conversion table .

 Genetic variants of haemoglobin, such as sickle cell trait (HbS) or elevated levels of foetal haemoglobin (HbF), haemoglobinopathies or renal failure can affect the HbA1c results and can give falsely high or low readings.
 This can lead to over-treatment or under-treatment of diabetes, which can increase the risk of hypoglycaemia and the development of diabetes-related complications.

-Any condition that shortens erythrocyte survival or decreases mean erythrocyte age (such as acute blood loss, haemolytic anaemia and blood transfusions), will falsely lower HbA1c results.
-Iron deficiency anaemia is associated with higher HbA1c results, whereas iron replacement therapy lowers HbA1c in people with diabetes.
+Any condition that shortens erythrocyte survival or decreases mean erythrocyte age will falsely lower HbA1c results.
+This includes acute blood loss, haemolytic anaemia and blood transfusions.
+Iron deficiency anaemia is associated with higher HbA1c results.
+In contrast iron replacement therapy lowers HbA1c in people with diabetes.

-It is recommended that alternative measures of glycaemic assessment (e.g., glucose monitoring) is used in the presence of significant iron deficiency anaemia, at least until the iron deficiency has been successfully treated.
+Alternative measures of glycaemic assessment, such as glucose monitoring is recommended in the presence of significant iron deficiency anaemia.
+At least until treatment of iron deficiency is successful.